-The phone will be kept by a member of the Middle School Senior Leadership Team, parents will be contacted and asked to collect their child's property, OR the phone will be kept overnight and returned to the student at an agreed time with a parent.
+The phone will be kept by the Middle School office, parents will be contacted and asked to collect their child's property, OR the phone will be kept overnight and returned to the student at an agreed time with a parent.
 If a phone is confiscated on a Friday, it will be safely kept in the school over the weekend.

 If parents need to contact their child during the school day they are advised to contact the Middle School Office on 04-704-9777.
 Equally, students have the option of using the Middle School Office phone to contact their parent(s) during the school day.
-Alternatively, they may be given permission to use their own phone by a member of the Middle School Wellbeing Team.
+Alternatively, they may be given permission to use their own phone by a member of the Middle School Leadership Team.